Biophilic Design in Hospitals: Benefits and Tips

 First, if you use temperamental foliage, you must be on top of it constantly.
 I once took over a doctor’s office building by writing to the management company about how seeing dying areca palms off the elevator isn’t conducive to helping people feel better.

 The lobby had low-lighting and no windows.
 I made the mistake of installing marginatas, which quickly experienced shock and began yellowing and dropping leaves.
 The property manager questioned my judgement.
 Luckily, he gave me the benefit of the doubt after I explained the plant wasn’t dying but going through an acclimation period.

 Looking back, I should have installed a plant like a lisa cane in the beginning and I wouldn’t have put any doubt in my quality of service.
-Lesson learned, if you’re servicing a healthcare environment, make sure the foliage you choose always looks healthy and vibrant.
+Lesson learned, if you’re incorporating biophilic design in hospitals or a healthcare environment, make sure the foliage you choose always looks healthy and vibrant.

 Dusty Plants Are No Good

 Second medical concern – dust is not allowed.
 Respiratory issues are a major concern in medical environments and my healthcare clients stress to me the importance that all plant leaves are dust free.
 This is an important factor when determining plant selection.

 Foliage such as Ficus trees can be a nightmare to dust and probably a bad choice to use even with great light.
 If your interiorscape design is located along a hallway or high traffic area, plan on extra service time for dusting.
 I have two buildings with plants in the main walkways with sliding doors constantly opening, which doubles my service time to keep them clean.